telerik/kendo-ui-core/docs/controls/editors/validator/how-to/use-error-template.md

 # Use Templates to Customize Tooltips

-The example below demonstrates how to use an [`errorTemplate`](/api/framework/validator#configuration-errorTemplate) to customize the tooltip in Kendo UI.
+The following example demonstrates how to use an [`errorTemplate`](/api/framework/validator#configuration-errorTemplate) to customize the tooltip in Kendo UI.

 ###### Example